AurelianSpodarec/Lua-Comprehensive-Guide-By-Examples/docs/references/functions/utilities/load.md

    - Loading a malformed binary chunk is safe; the `load` function will return an appropriate error message.

 3. **Runtime Environment**:
-   - The environment for the loaded chunk can be controlled using the `env` parameter, allowing for sandboxing or encapsulation of the loaded code.
+   - The environment for the loaded chunk can be controlled using the `environment` parameter, allowing for sandboxing or encapsulation of the loaded code.

 4. **Consistency of Binary Chunks**:
    - Lua does not check the validity of the contents of binary chunks, which could pose security risks if running untrusted code.